adamrpah/CSSMA/README.md

+# Before class prep

+Before class you need to have anaconda 3.7+ installed and download the course documents.

+You should download the v1.0 tag of the course from this git repository.

 # Installation

 Before class starts we'll need to make sure that we're all on the same page.
-T do that we'll need to install a few extra modules.
+To do that we'll need to install a few extra modules.
 On the command line of this folder execute:

 `conda install -c conda-forge --file requirements.txt`